-No long term trends in flow-adjusted water quality parameters were detected at the fall-line in the Rappahannock River (Table 5; Figures 9-10).
+Improving trends in flow-adjusted concentrations of total nitrogen (Figure 6), nitrate-nitrites, and dissolved inorganic phosphorus were detected at the fall-line in the Rappahannock River (Table 5).

-Water quality status as measured using the WQI was Poor or Very Poor in all segments of the Rappahannock River through 2011 (Figure 31).
-With respect to nutrients, water quality conditions in the largest segment of the Rappahannock River, segment RPPMH, showed little change except for improved post-method change trends in surface and bottom dissolved inorganic phosphorus (Figure 31).
-Improvements in surface and/or bottom total nitrogen were observed in the upper and middle Rappahannock River, respectively, as well as an improving post-method change trend in bottom total nitrogen in the Corrotoman River.
-There were no trends in surface dissolved inorganic nitrogen detected except a post-method trend in the Corrotoman River (Figure 31).
-An improving post-method change trend in surface total phosphorus was detected in and in bottom total phosphorus in both the middle Rappahannock River and Corrotoman River (CRRMH) (Figure 31).
-Improving post-method change trends in surface and/or bottom dissolved inorganic phosphorus were detected in all segments but the middle Rapphannock River (RPPOH).
+Water quality status as measured using the modified WQI was Good in the upper Rappahannock River (RPPTF), Poor in the lower Rappahannock River (RPPMH) and Fair in the remaining segments during 2013 (Figure 28).
+Improving post-method changes trends were observed in surface or bottom total nitrogen in all segments except RPPOH while improving post-method change trends in surface and/or bottom total and/or dissolved inorganic phosphorus were detected in all segments of this tributary (Figure 28).
+Degrading trends in chlorophyll α were detected in the middle (RPPOH) and lower Rappahannock River (RPPMH), as were degrading trends in water clarity in the lower Rappahannock River (RPPMH) and the Corrotoman River (CRRMH) (Figure 29).
+A degrading trend in bottom dissolved oxygen was also detected in the upper Rappahannock River (segment RPPTF) (Figure 29).
+Decreasing trends in salinity coupled with increasing trends in surface water temperature were detected in segments RPPMH and CRRMH (Figure 29).

-Degrading trends in chlorophyll a were detected in the middle (RPPOH) and lower Rappahannock River (RPPMH), as were degrading trends in water clarity in the lower Rappahannock River (RPPMH) and the Corrotoman River (CRRMH) (Figure 32).
-A degrading trend in bottom dissolved oxygen was also detected in the upper Rappahannock River (segment RPPTF) (Figure 32).
+Phytoplankton communities in the Rappahannock River were mostly degraded.
+Two stations, TF3.3 and RET3.1 in segment RPPOH, were characterized as Poor based on the P-IBI while the remaining station, LE3.6 in segment RPPMH was classified as Fair (Figure 30).
+Despite recent improvements in water quality, a decreasing trend in the P-IBI was detected at station RET3.1 (Figure 30).

-Phytoplankton communities in the Rappahannock River were typically degraded.
-Two stations, TF3.3 and RET3.1 in segment RPPOH, were characterized as Poor based on the P-IBI while the remaining station, LE3.6 in segment RPPMH was classified as Fair (Figure 33).
-An increasing trend in total phytoplankton abundance was observed at all stations in the tributary (Appendix G, Figure 5).
-At the tidal fresh TF3.3, this includes increased biomass of both beneficial (diatoms and chlorophytes) and detrimental (cyanobacteria) taxa (Appendix G, Figure 5).
-At station RET3.1, there is also an increase in chlorophytes and cyanobacteria biomass, while at station LE3.6 there is an increase in cyanobacteria biomass and a decrease in picoplankton and cryptophyte biomass (Appendix G, Figure 5).
-Due to the varied changes in taxonomic groups, there were no significant trends in the P-IBI, however, conditions appear to be largely degrading as indicated by the increasing trends in cyanophytes throughout the tributary.
+An increasing trend in total phytoplankton abundance was observed at stations TF3.3 and RET3.1 in this tributary (Appendix G, Figure 5).
+At the tidal fresh TF3.3 and the oligohaline RET3.1, this includes increased biomass of both beneficial (diatoms and chlorophytes) and detrimental (cyanoophyte) taxa (Appendix G, Figure 5) while at station LE3.6 there is an increase in cyanophyte biomass and a decrease in picoplankton and cryptophyte biomass (Appendix G, Figure 5).
+Trends in the P-IBI would appear to be reflection of the trends of specific taxonomic groups conditions as indicated by the increasing (degrading) trends in cyanophytes throughout the tributary.

-Similar estuarine phytoplankton flora as noted above in the James and York rivers exist in the various saline regions of the Rappahannock, as well as, populations corresponding to those found in the Chesapeake Bay mainstem.
+Similar estuarine phytoplankton flora as noted above in the James and York rivers exist in the various saline regions of the Rappahannock River, as well as, populations corresponding to those found in the Chesapeake Bay mainstem.
 The tidal freshwater station is very diverse, and contains a variety of freshwater diatoms (pennate and centric), cyanobacteria, and chlorophytes as the predominant algae.
 Throughout the Rappahannock River a spring diatom bloom is often evident, with diatoms remaining prominent through summer with a slight increase in abundance in autumn.
 Cryptophytes were common components throughout the tributary, especially within the downstream regions of the river.
-Major non-harmful bloom taxa within the river were similar to those in the James and York, being represented by dinoflagellates (Gymnodinium spp, Heterocapsa rotundata, Heterocapsa triquetra, Akashiwo sanguinea, Scrippsiella trochoidea, et al.).
+Major non-harmful bloom taxa within the river were similar to those in the James and York, being represented by dinoflagellates (Gymnodinium spp, Heterocapsa rotundata, Heterocapsa triquetra, Akashiwo sanguinea, Scrippsiella trochoidea, etc.).
 Unlike these other rivers the dinoflagellate Cochlodinium polykridoides was rarely noted.
 The exception being 2012, when Cochlodinium polykrikoides was present at bloom levels throughout the meso/polyhaline waters.
 In 2012 two fishkills were reported in the lower Rapphannock River, which corresponded with minor blooms of Cochlodinium polykrikoides and the potentially toxic raphidophyte Chatonella subsalsa.
+Neither Cochlodinium nor Chatonella blooms were present in the Rappahannock River in 2013.
 The ichthyotoxic dinoflagellates Karlodinium veneficum and Prorocentrum minimum also occur in this river and often form annual blooms.
-Also, noted is the bloom forming ciliate Myrionecta rubra.
 In the tidal freshwater region the cyanobacteria Microcystis aeruginosa is present and a potential toxin producer.